aimeos/aimeos-flow/README.md

 ## Installation

-This document is for the latest Aimeos Flow **2017.10 release and later**.
+This document is for the latest Aimeos Flow **2018.10 release and later**.

-- Stable release: 2018.07
+- Beta release: 2019.01
-- LTS release: 2017.10
+- LTS release: 2018.10

 The Aimeos Flow/Neos web shop package is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org):